0xPolygon/polygon-edge-docs/docs/guides/pos-concepts.md

 This section aims to give a better overview of some concepts currently present in the Proof of Stake (PoS) implementation of the Polygon SDK.

-The Polygon SDK Proof of Stake (PoS) implementation is meant to work alongside the existing PoA IBFT implementation, giving node operators the ability to easily choose between the two when starting a chain.
+The Polygon SDK Proof of Stake (PoS) implementation is meant to be an alternative to the existing PoA IBFT implementation, giving node operators the ability to easily choose between the two when starting a chain.

 ## PoS Features